-In this paper we compared the energy consumption in classic datacenter cloud architectures with community clouds.
+In this paper we compared the energy consumption in classic datacenter model with P2P-clouds.
 We scrutinized the main sources of energy consumption in both systems under various scenarios and found out the most and least energy efficient elements in each system.
-Our analysis revealed that community cloud outperforms the classic datacenter model in terms of energy efficiency, as long as the jobs are served locally.
+Our analysis revealed that P2P-cloud outperforms the classic datacenter model in terms of energy efficiency, as long as the jobs are served locally.
 Nonetheless, there is room to improve the efficiency of P2P-cloud via energy concerned scheduling and resource management mechanisms.

-Figure 8: Impact of cache scale in energy consumption
+Fig. 9: Impact of cache scale in energy consumption